blockedandloaded/FINAL/README.md

     • truffle migrate --reset
     • npm run dev

-This will open the UI in your browser after which you can play around with registering a gun using your ethereum accounts on ganache!
+This will open the UI in your browser after which you can play around with registering a gun using your ethereum addresses on ganache!

 Pages with this User Experience include:
 - Dashboard/MyGuns